 If you want to make Kulchas without even using baking powder/soda then check my No Yeast Dough for Pizza/Kulcha recipe.
 With this recipe, you can make any flatbread be it Kulcha or Naan or Bhatura or Pizza.
 But it requires planning of at least one day.

 I also stick some sesame and nigella seeds along with coriander leaves on Kulchas before baking.
-It serves the dual purpose.
+It serves a dual purpose.
 First is it improves its looks and secondly makes them healthy too.

 Kulcha is eaten only with Matara (white chickpeas), in addition with salad.